 + Child Abuse

 Predators in the industry have been an open secret for decades, and finally, some of Hollywood’s top execs and stars have been outed for their alleged improper behavior with young children.
-Kevin Spacey was recently exposed for allegedly trying to take advantage of a young 14-year-old actor, and child star Corey Feldman has always been vocal about a top Hollywood figure abusing him when he was a teen.
+Kevin Spacey was recently exposed for allegedly trying to take advantage of a young 14-year-old actor.
+Child star Corey Feldman has always been vocal about a top Hollywood figure abusing him when he was a teen.

 In the wake of the Weinstein scandal, Feldman finally found the courage to name his alleged abuser on an episode of The Doctor Oz Show.
 Feldman accused actor Jon Grissom of molesting him back in the 1980s and said that Grissom continued to taunt him and flaunt his alleged actions by keeping photos of the two of them on his Myspace page.
 This is just one case of alleged inappropriate behavior in the industry, and many believe that there are even more hidden secrets that will surely be exposed in due time.

 An avid Internet surfer with a passion for writing.
 On the rare occasion she’s not buried in her laptop screen, you can find her on the quest for the perfect order of chicken nachos, chugging a Venti Caramel Macchiato, or catching up on her favorite reality TV shows.